 The Company maintains a tax qualified 401(k) plan which covers substantially all salaried employees who have completed one year of service.
 Currently, annual matching contributions under the Bank's 401(k) plan equal 50% of the employee's contributions, up to a maximum of 3% of the employee's compensation.
 In addition, the 401(k) plan includes the Defined Contribution Retirement Plan ("DCRP"), under which the Bank contributes an amount equal to 4% of an employee's eligible compensation as defined in the plan, and the Profit Sharing Plan ("PSP"), under which at the discretion of the Company's Board of Directors a contribution is made.
 Contributions for the DCRP and PSP are made in the form of Company common stock at or after the end of each year.
 Annual contributions under these plans are subject to the limits imposed under the Internal Revenue Code.
 Contributions by the Company into the 401(k) plan vest 20% per year over the employee's first five years of service.
-Contributions to these plans also 100% vest upon a change of control (as defined in the applicable plan).
-Compensation expense recorded by the Company for these plans amounted to \$3.1 million, \$2.9 million and \$2.4 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+Contributions to these plans are 100% vested upon a change of control (as defined in the applicable plan).
+Compensation expense recorded by the Company for these plans amounted to \$3.0 million, \$3.1 million and \$2.9 million for the years ended December 31, 2015, 2014 and 2013, respectively.

-The Bank provides a non-qualified deferred compensation plan as an incentive for officers who have achieved the level of at least Senior Vice President and have at least one year of service.
-However, officers who had achieved at least the level of Vice President and completed one year of service prior to January 1, 2009 remain eligible to participate in the plan.
+The Bank provides a non-qualified deferred compensation plan as an incentive for officers who have achieved the designated level and completed one year of service.
+Prior to January 1, 2015, the Plan included officers at a level that are no longer qualified to participate, however those that were eligible remain eligible to participate in the Plan.
 In addition to the amounts deferred by the officers, the Bank matches 50% of their contributions, generally up to a maximum of 5% of the officers' salary.
 Matching contributions under this plan vest 20% per year for five years.
-They also become 100% vested upon a change of control (as defined in the plan).
-Compensation expense recorded by the Company for this plan amounted to \$0.4 million for each of the years ended December 31, 2014, 2013 and 2012.
+The non-qualified deferred compensation plan assets are held in a rabbi trust totaling \$10.6 million and \$10.0 million at December 31, 2015 and 2014, respectively.
+Contributions become 100% vested upon a change of control (as defined in the plan).
+Compensation expense recorded by the Company for this plan amounted to \$0.4 million for each of the years ended December 31, 2015, 2014 and 2013.